AdobeDocs/document-cloud-learn.en/help/sign/fill-and-sign-doc-microsoft-outlook.md

 thumbnail: 29764t1.jpg
 ---

-# Filling and Signing in Microsoft Outlook
+# Filling and Signing in Outlook

 Fill out and sign a form directly from your Microsoft Outlook inbox.